TwinkPad/StreamMii/README.md

 Now you will need Python:
 https://www.python.org/downloads/release/python-3144/

-We do not know how any of this will work with the new MacBook Neo, because it is slighty diffrent from their M SoC series, and we do not own one so we can not test it.
+Note: We do not know how any of this will work with the new MacBook Neo, because it is slighty diffrent from their M SoC series, and we do not own one so we can not test it.
 ```

 ### MacOS with Intel cpu:
 ```
 You are on your own but we will give you the sources you need.
+We can not help you with any issues that you will encounter.

 ffmpeg: https://evermeet.cx/ffmpeg/ffmpeg-123838-gb462674645.7z
 python: https://www.python.org/downloads/release/python-3144/

 Note: Hackintosh not tested yet.